dexgs/livestreaming/README.md

 The following HTTP endpoints are exposed:

 - `/api/streams/N` Returns a JSON-encoded list of stream names with length `N` sorted by number of viewers.
+If `N` is `0`, the full stream list will be returned.
 - `/api/stream/NAME` Returns the number of viewers for `NAME`.
 Returns `404` if there is no stream called `NAME` being published.